LAST UPDATED: September 22, 2020 by Ryan M

-The most common origin of the phrase is based on folk etymology.
+The most common explanation for the origin of the phrase is based on folk etymology.
 It goes something like this:

 This is folk etymology though, and there is no evidence to substantiate this as being true, although it seems plausible.